jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

 ### 208 Right of victims to make submission on appeal
 (1) In determining a humanitarian appeal by a person who becomes liable for deportation under section 161, the Tribunal must have regard to—
-  (a) any written submissions made to it by a victim of an offence or offences of which the appellant has been convicted and from which the liability for deportation arose; and
+  (a) any written submissions made to it by a victim of an offence or offences if—
+    (i) the person who is liable for deportation—
-  (b) any relevant written submissions made by a victim to the Minister under section 173.
+      (A) has been convicted of the offence or offences; or (B) has been found guilty of the offence or offences; or (C) has pleaded guilty to the offence or offences; and (ii) the person’s liability for deportation arises from that offence or those offences; and (b) any relevant written submissions made by a victim to the Minister under section 173.
 (2) In addition to, or instead of, making written submissions under this section, the victim may, with the leave of the Tribunal, make oral submissions to the Tribunal at the hearing.
 (3) The Tribunal must make available to a lawyer or agent acting for the appellant, on a request by the appellant, a copy of all written submissions made by the victim under section 173 or this section.